 *Fees and Total: $187,257

-+This total does not include out of pocket expenses such as housing and clinical travel.
-The inclusion of these expenses could add an additional $70,000 to the total.
-In an attempt to keep costs consistent across schools, I have chosen to omit living and travel expenses from all tuition calculations.
++This total does not include out of pocket expenses such as housing and travel expenses from all tuition calculations.

 Academic and Clinical Experience

 At Augusta University, your clinical experience will take place in more than twenty healthcare sites across Georgia.

-At these various clinical sites, you’ll administer sedation, regional and general anesthesia to pediatric and adult patients for a wide variety of surgical specialties.
+At these various clinical sites, you’ll administer sedation, regional and adult patients for a wide variety of surgical specialties.

 By the time you graduate Augusta University CRNA Program, you’ll have administered 800+ anesthetics during at least 2,000 clinical hours.